Sparta9000/NLP-Project/README.md

-# 🧠 Mental Health Detection Models: Anxiety & Depression
+# 🧠 Mental Health Meme Classifier - Inference Notebooks

-This repository contains two machine learning models trained to identify indicators of **anxiety** and **depression**.
-The models are implemented in Jupyter notebooks and can be used for research, educational purposes, or as a baseline for more advanced mental health analytics projects.

----

-## 🔍 Contents

-- `trained_anxiety.ipynb` – A notebook demonstrating the training and evaluation of a model for detecting anxiety.
-- `trained_depression.ipynb` – A notebook for building and testing a model for identifying depression.
+This repository contains Jupyter notebooks for performing inference on mental health memes using pretrained models.
+The classification is divided into two tasks:

+- `trained_anxiety.ipynb`: Classifies memes into one of several anxiety categories (single-label classification).
+- `trained_depression.ipynb`: Predicts multiple subcategories of depression (multi-label classification).

+Both notebooks use pretrained multimodal models that combine visual and textual meme features.

 ---